 If your Mac is not on this list, you won’t be able to run macOS Big Sur.

-As you can see for yourself, the Terminal command we’re going to use basically assumes that the macOS Beta installer resides in the Applications folder and “Untitled” is the name of the USB drive or other external disk you’re using.
+As you can see for yourself, the Terminal command we’re going to use basically assumes that the macOS beta or public beta installer resides in the Applications folder and “Untitled” is the name of the USB drive or other external disk you’re using.

-How to create a bootable installer for the macOS Big Sur beta
+How to create a bootable macOS Big Sur installer

 To create a bootable installer for the macOS Big Sur beta, you’ll need to do the following:

-- Download the macOS Big Sur beta installer
+- Download the macOS Big Sur beta or public beta installer

 - Prepare your external drive for the beta

 - Change your Secure Boot settings, if necessary